 The emergence of pigments and hafted tools are sometimes seen in relation to one another.
 The reason for this is because the pigments could be used as rudimentary glue in addition to paint.
 Like the American Indians, the first Africans used “crayons” to draw cave art.

 European artists also used a variety of pigments when it came to painting.
 Pigments such as Sienna were used since ancient Roman times and was derived from limonite.
 Blue is a lovely color that many wanted to use in their paintings, especially those featuring the sky or water.
 Unfortunately, a good blue was hard to come by.
 Azurite and lapis lazuli were excellent choices, but they were extremely expensive.
 Lapis especially could put a hole in a wallet because of the intense process necessary to produce it; the end result, however, was the much prized ultramarine color.
 Since ultramarine was so costly to make, it was reserved for important figures, mainly that of Jesus Christ and the Virgin Mary.
+Thus, the Lapis Lazuli's meaning was rather deeply connected to religious imagery at times.

 Asia is a large continent and is home to many cultures, people, and countries.
 To cover even a fraction of mineral paint cultures is out of this blog’s scope.
 Instead, we will cover the largest and most studied cultures.